varyamereon/aviatorlogbooksite/index.md

   block: hero-2
   slug: features
   headline: "<strong>Aviator Logbook </strong><br>the sky is no limit"
-  content: Introducing a modern, reliable logbook solution that's always in sync on
+  content: Introducing a modern, reliable logbook solution for pilots that's always
-    all your devices.
+    in sync on all your devices.
   cta:
     enabled: true
     url: https://apps.apple.com/us/app/aviator-logbook/id1550574251